shelbyspees/speesblog/_posts/2016-06-24-adhd-treatment.md

 Mental health professionals often discuss control re: anorexia, OCD, and other mental illness.
 Mentally ill people often find illogical ways to feel like they have control over their illogical world ([1](http://www.counselling-directory.org.uk/counsellor-articles/when-the-sun-breaks-down-eating-disorders-and-the-issue-of-control), [2](http://psychcentral.com/lib/obsessive-compulsive-disorder-and-uncertainty/), see also: [poverty brain](http://www.theatlantic.com/business/archive/2013/11/your-brain-on-poverty-why-poor-people-seem-to-make-bad-decisions/281780/)).

-I needed some level of control control.
+I needed some level of control.
 So I'd indulge every day.
 Clothes and makeup I didn't need.
 Dining out when I could cook at home.
 Four or five pints of ice cream a week.
 I gained thirty pounds between February 2015 and February 2016.
 Half of those pounds happened December to January.

 My self-preservation instinct was gone.
 I became so depressed.
 By January and February I was thinking about being dead pretty much all the time.